MradulMalviya/Java-Jenkins-Docker-K8/README.md

 # Java-Jenkins-Docker-K8
-Jenkins, Docker and Kubernetes implantation on Java app
+Jenkins, Docker, and Kubernetes implementation on Java app
-# kubernetes-configmap-reload

 Pre-requisites:
 --------